DarthCalculus8/NOAA-at-Home/README.md

 A custom Home Assistant integration that allows you to record and display satellite data.
 This is an attempt to add functionality similar to [Raspberry NOAA V2](https://github.com/jekhokie/raspberry-noaa-v2).

-**Disclaimer:** This project is in active development and many of the advertised features are not working or not implemented yet.
-Do not install this on your HA server a relece is available.
+**Disclaimer:** This project is under development and many of the advertised features are not working or not implemented yet.
+Do not install this on your HA server until a release is available.

 # Features